|Central Autonomic Service System for Internal Emergencies

 Using the Remote Admin command cassie, one can generate custom announcements from a word list of over 700 different words.
-Attempting to make C.A.S.S.I.E. say a word not in his databank will cause him to just skip it, as no audio file for it exists.
+Attempting to make C.A.S.S.I.E. say a word not in its databank will cause it to just skip it, as no audio file for it exists.
 SCP-999 is no longer dead lorewise, but this announcement is still an example of a custom one.

 Any C.A.S.S.I.E announcement that was removed or changed can be found here: